Mariella Lotti

-Maria Camilla Pianotti (17 November 1919 – 18 December 2004), known by the stage name Mariella Lotti, was an Italian film actress.
+Mariella Lotti (born Maria Camilla Pianotti; 17 November 1919 – 18 December 2004) was an Italian film actress.
 Lotti made her film debut in 1939, and played leading ladies in a number of Fascist era and post-war films.
 She was one of many actors employed on the anthology film The Ten Commandments, made following the overthrow of Benito Mussolini.
 She made her final film Carmen in 1954.
 During the war she was involved in a passionate love story with King Michael of Romania.

 Her sister Carola Lotti was also an actress.